gantsign/ansible-role-java/README.md

 Role to install the Java JDK.

-**Important:** since the 8.0.0 release of this role the Oracle JDK is no longer supported, [AdoptOpenJDK](https://adoptopenjdk.net) is used for all Java versions.
-Due to this, support for Java 7 has been discontinued.
+**Important:** since the 9.0.0 release of this role the version numbers used have changed to use the semantic version from the AdoptOpenJDK v3 API.
+The fields required for offline install have also changed as have the install directories.

 Requirements
 ------------